huwb/cambridge-gamegig-2019-workshop-unity/README.md

 We have made something fairly simple in terms of gameplay, but we touched on a number of useful pipelines around creating gameobjects, assets and scripts.

 We also added both low level behaviours and some high level game state.
+We used fairly simple patterns that should get you started in the game jam and scale well enough to a jam-sized project.

 The final project is available in this repos, in the /UnityWorkshopGame folder.